NAD+ (Nicotinamide Adenine Dinucleotide)

 Sirtuin-mediated stress responses and genomic stability mechanisms.

-Metabolic homeostasis and the balance between NAD+ consumption and recycling across organ systems.
+Metabolic homeostasis and the balance between NAD+ consumption and recycling across systems.

 These studies contribute to a deeper understanding of how NAD+ connects bioenergetic status with cellular adaptation pathways.